ClassMATE User Guide

 -

-viewg c/G06 type/OP2 gn/1
+viewg c/G06 type/OP2 gn/1lists the students inOP2Group1of classG06

 Deleting a Tutorial Group: deletecg